RasaHQ/rasa/docs/versioned_docs/version-3.x/reference/rasa/core/lock_store.md

  | is_someone_waiting(conversation_id: Text) -> bool
 ```

-Return whether someone is waiting for lock associated with
+Return whether someone is waiting for lock for this `conversation_id`.
-`conversation_id`.

 #### finish\_serving